Holy Spirit Preparatory School

 o Analyze the government structures established in the colonies

-o Analyze the economic foundations of the colonies
+o Analyze the economic foundations of the colonies d

 o Analyze the impact of religion on the colonies